 |4||Sweet Dry Biscuits||2:52||(Written by Allan

-This song features more chromatic guitar riffs as first heard in "The Witch".
-These sound very "Bartok-ian" to me, and as the album progresses this element is developed.
+This song features more chromatic guitar riffs as heard just previously in "The Witch".
+These sound very "Bartok-ian" to me, and as the album progresses, this tendency is developed.

 0:00: Uptempo chromatic riffs.

-0:12: 1st verse in a more relaxed groove, changing harmony a few times and interrupted by a brief spurt of fast syncopated guitar accents, ending in reprise of opening uptempo riffs.
+0:12: 1st verse in a more relaxed groove, changing harmony a few times and interrupted by a brief spurt of fast syncopated guitar accents, ending in a reprise of the opening uptempo riffs.

 1:03: 2nd verse, chromatic accents, etc.